Richard von Weizsäcker: Speech on the 40th anniversary of the end of World War II

 Most notably, Weizsäcker spoke of the danger of forgetting and distorting the past.
 "There is no such thing as the guilt or innocence of an entire nation.
 Guilt is, like innocence, not collective but personal.
 There is discovered or concealed individual guilt.
 There is guilt which people acknowledge or deny. [...]
 All of us, whether guilty or not, whether young or old, must accept the past.
 We are all affected by the consequences and liable for it. [...]
 We Germans must look truth straight in the eye – without embellishment and without distortion. [...]
 There can be no reconciliation without remembrance."

 Weizsäcker declared that younger generations of Germans "cannot profess a guilt of their own for crimes they did not commit."
 With his speech, Weizsäcker was also one of the first representatives of Germany to remember the homosexual victims of Nazism as a "victim group."
 This was also the case with his recognition of the Sinti and Roma as another victim group, a fact that was highlighted by the long-time head of the Central Council of German Sinti and Roma, Romani Rose.

 Weizsäcker's speech was praised both nationally and internationally.
 The New York Times called it a "sober message of hope to the uneasy generations of young West Germans".
 The president of the Central Council of Jews in Germany, Werner Nachmann, thanked Weizsäcker for his strong words, as did Karl Ibach, a former member of the German Resistance, who called his speech a "moment of glory (Sternstunde) of our republic".
 Weizsäcker was however criticized for some of his remarks by members of his own party.
 Lorenz Niegel, a politician of the sister party CSU, who had not taken part in the ceremony, objected to the term "day of liberation", referring to it instead as a "day of deepest humiliation".
 The Greens were also absent during the speech, choosing instead to visit Auschwitz.
 A year later, the Green politician Petra Kelly called the speech "correct, but not more than self-evident", pointing to speeches president Gustav Heinemann had made during his presidency.
-The harshest criticism came from the Federation of Expellees, whose president Herbert Czaja, while thanking the president for highlighting the expellees' fate, criticized his remark that "conflicting legal claims must be subordinated under the imperative of reconciliation".
+The harshest criticism came from the Federation of Expellees, whose president Herbert Czaja, while thanking the president for highlighting the expellees' fate, criticised his remark that "conflicting legal claims must be subordinated under the imperative of reconciliation".

 The speech was later released on vinyl and sold around 60,000 copies.
 Two million printed copies of its text were distributed globally, translated into thirteen languages, with 40,000 being sold in Japan alone.
 This does not include copies of the speech printed in newspapers, such as The New York Times, which reproduced it in full.